 hreflang ProtocolThe success of a multilingual website entirely depends on its underlying technical structure and strict adherence to search engine guidelines.

-Choosing the correct URL architecture is the first step in multilingual SEO.
+Correctly choosing the URL architecture is the first step in multilingual SEO.
 There are three recommended patterns:

-hreflang Taghreflang is an HTML tag attribute used to tell search engines: “This page is a language/regional alternative version of another page.”
+hreflang Tagshreflang is an HTML tag attribute used to tell search engines: “This page is a language/regional alternative version of another page.”

 Functions: